info11puspa/Basic/README.md

 # PCB-Nepal
-This folder provides basic commands to have a nice start.
+This folder provides basic commands to have a nice start (python 2.7.xxxx).
 Enjoy!